hnjw-png/manvsmachine/README.md

 “*” The game should work properly, upon user interaction.
 “*” The game should look good and function on all devices.

-Freuquent Visitor goals:
+# Freuquent Visitor goals:

 “*” To be able to play the game on any devices.
 “*” If a round has not been completed you can resume where you left of, unless you have refreshed the page.
 “*” The computers choice will always be random, no matter how many times played.

-Website owner goals:
+# Website owner goals:

-“*”The game should be able to keep score between the player and the computer, and calculate a winner.
+“*” The game should be able to keep score between the player and the computer, and calculate a winner.
 “*” To provide a fun and inticing game, with simplicity.
 “*” To give people a experience of playing a game, for one person.
 “*” The game is designed so it would be easy to visit the game again, as everytime you click Rock, Paper or Scissors, you get a automatic comeback from the computer.